Pratikshinde55/Docker-Compose-Wordpress_mysql-Blogging/README.md

 ![Screenshot 2023-10-12 171551](https://github.com/Pratikshinde55/Docker-Compose/assets/145910708/e644a6d9-fed6-4c49-b75e-15d49303a1a7)

-our three-tier architecture created with the help Of Docker-compose
+our Three-tier architecture created with the help Of Docker-compose

-To Run Docker-compose file .. we used
+To Run Docker-compose file the command is:

-          #docker-compose up -d
+     docker-compose up -d

  we use detached because it helps us to run or launch container in background